H1B Cap Exempt Employers in 2025 | How To Find Exempt Jobs

 2. Non-profit organization associated with a higher education institution

-3. Non-profit research or government organization
+3. Non-profit research organizations

 Higher Education Institution